Updated FAQ About the SEC Marketing Rule Performance Requirements

 The opinion expressed in the FAQ indicates “the staff believes that displaying the performance of one investment or group of investments in a private fund is an example of extracted performance under the new marketing rule.
 Accordingly, an adviser may not show gross performance of one investment or a group of investments without also showing the net performance of that single investment.”

-As we noted in our Private Markets Quarterly Update: Q3 2022, the Marketing Rule prohibits any presentation of gross performance without the inclusion of net performance with at least equal prominence, calculated for the same time period, and using the same type of return and methodology as the gross performance.
+The Marketing Rule prohibits any presentation of gross performance without the inclusion of net performance with at least equal prominence, calculated for the same time period, and using the same type of return and methodology as the gross performance.
 Although the guidance may run contrary to what some advisers chose to implement, the FAQ will help to provide clarity around a topic where we have noted divergences in the adoption of practices related to deal-level net performance.

 With this clarification from the Division of Investment Management, advisers should begin to incorporate fee and expense assumptions into the calculation of extracted performance and report gross and net returns when presenting the performance of one investment or a group of investments extracted from a private fund.
 While the FAQ used the example of a case study when formulating its question, the rationale for considering those returns extracted and the requirement to present net returns alongside gross returns should be considered for all instances where an adviser is showing extracted performance.

 Many fund managers have expressed concerns around the complexity, nuances, and even appropriateness of calculating net returns for individual investments and extracted performance broadly.
 Several of the common methodologies that we have observed in the marketplace are the use of actual fees or model fees.
 While each of these methodologies have their challenges and benefits, firms should ensure they are incorporating the appropriate management and performance-based fees, and that all fees and expenses relevant to the prospective investor are incorporated into the calculation.